← All Articles

 Professional speaker bureaus provide valuable services beyond simple introductions.
 They handle contract negotiations, logistics coordination, and technical requirements.
 Bureaus also maintain relationships with speakers' support teams, streamlining communication and problem resolution.

-Bureau fees typically range from 15-25% of speaker fees, paid by the speaker rather than event organizers.
-Some bureaus, like Crimson Speakers, operate at no cost to event planners while maintaining full-service support.
-This model can provide significant budget advantages, particularly for smaller events or multiple-speaker programs.
+Crimson Speakers operates at no cost to event planners while maintaining full-service support.
+This model provides significant budget advantages, particularly for smaller events or multiple-speaker programs.
+We believe event organizers shouldn't face additional fees for access to quality speaker matching and booking support.

 Established bureaus often secure better terms than individual organizers can negotiate.
 They understand market rates, standard contract terms, and common logistical challenges.
 Bureaus also provide backup options if speakers become unavailable due to emergencies or schedule conflicts.